-The Tuscaloosa County Commission's response to the findings identified in our audit is described in the accompanying Auditee Response/Corrective Action Plan.
+The Tuscaloosa County Commission's response to the finding identified in our audit is described in the accompanying Auditee Response.
 The Tuscaloosa County Commission's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.